 If you want a system that can be easily integrated into other systems, Abode is a great option.
-The $379 starter kit is compatible with Nest, Amazon Alexa and a few other voice-activated systems.
+The starter kit is compatible with Nest, Amazon Alexa and a few other voice-activated systems.
 You won’t need any tools to install this one.
 The gear includes one gateway, which is the hub, one mini door sensor, one motion sensor and one keyfob.
-Starting cost: $379, If you want a real person monitoring the service along with cellular backup, tack on $30 a month.
+Starting cost for Security Kit: $249, If you want a real person monitoring the service along with cellular backup, tack on $30 a month and go from there.

 Other DIY home security systems that money expert Clark Howard has highlighted are:

 “The Arlo is a wireless camera system for indoor or outdoor use.
 And get this: It requires no electrical hookup!
 It uses lithium batteries instead, just like electric cars do,” Clark says.
-With eight camera models on the market, prices range from $249.99 for the two-set Arlo Security Light to four-camera bundles at $779.99.
+With several camera models on the market, prices range from $2.99 a month per camera to $14.99 a month for up to 20 cameras.

-Honeywell, a longtime security company, recently got into the smart market with its Smart Home Security System, which is a DIY kit featuring standalone and bundled options.
+Honeywell, a longtime security company, got into the smart market relatively recently with its Smart Home Security System, which is a DIY kit featuring standalone and bundled options.
 The kit’s primary apparatus is the Camera Base Station, which comes with a powerful 147° wide-angle live video stream that focuses in pin-sharp 1080p high definition.
-The company is promising to add facial recognition, which you can set to identity friends and family, and voice control with Amazon Alexa.
+The system can also send alerts via facial recognition when the kids or other family members enter the home.

-This system has several tiers –starting at $150 to more than $600 — for various security kits, including one with a 110-decibel alarm system to alert your neighbors as well.
+This system has several tiers — starting at $180 to more than $350 — for various security kits, including one with a 110-decibel alarm system to alert your neighbors as well.
 One thing to be aware of though is that this system does not come with professional monitoring.
+The good thing is that there is no monthly fee or setup costs.
 Compatible with an IFTTT (If this then that) system, iSmartAlarm has a number of add-ons to make it more robust, such as Spot and the iCamera Keep Pro.
-Starting cost: $150.
+Starting cost: $179.99.

-Its bread-and-butter feature is 24/7 live streaming camera in 1080p HD, ideal for TV or mobile phone playback.
+Nest’s bread-and-butter product is its 24/7 live streaming indoor video camera, which plays back in in 1080p HD, ideal for TV or mobile phones.
 It comes with a magnetic stand and is all controllable from an app.
-From anywhere.
-Cost: Starting cost: $199 for a single camera and up to $669 for a 5-pack bundle.
+Cost: Starting cost: $199 for a single camera and up to $645 for a 5-pack bundle.

 Scout is a built-your-system kit that starts with with a $129 Hub that communicates with all your sensors.
 Individual sensors start at $29 for the door/window and more.
 The system allows you to virtually grid your home into zones and name your sensors so that you know exactly which one went off.
-Add a no-contract monitoring plan for $9.99 a month.
 Notifications can be sent to both your smartphone or computer no matter where you are.
 Starting cost: $129.

 Samsung brand SmartThings has partnered with ADT to create a pretty powerful DIY security system.
 The starter kit features an array of wireless detectors and alarms, including a 7-inch touchscreen control panel with siren, a battery, cell data backup, and wireless duel-encryption.
-Starting cost: $599 or $45.83 a month.
+Starting cost: $199.

 The Wink Lookout is a DIY security system that uses extensive notifications to alert you when someone breaches your door or windows.
 You can set it to send you alerts when you’re at work or on vacation as well as tell you when your kids get home from school.
 Prices start at $199 with no required monthly fees and features the Wink Hub, two door/window sensors, one motion sensor and one siren and chime.
 Starting cost: $199.